Laguna1989/CodeKata_Numerics_Randu/readme.md

 At the time when this algorithm was introduced, it could be calculated very quickly, because the modulo operation with a power of two could be calculated efficiently.
-However, RANDU is highly flawed ("a truly horrible random number generator"
-, [Donald Knuth, The Art of Computer Programming](https://amzn.to/2teAtd8)), as we will see later on.
+However, RANDU is highly flawed ("a truly horrible random number generator", [Donald Knuth, The Art of Computer Programming](https://amzn.to/2teAtd8)), as we will see later on.

 # Exercise